dylanlrrb/Please-Contain-Yourself/2-Long_Lived_Containers/README.md

 `nginx` : The name of the image to spin into a container

+` --name webserver` : Gives the container a unique name to identify it

 `-p 80:80` : This command basically says ‘connect port 80 on the host to port 80 on the container’.
-We will get deeper into this later, but if you want a container to contact the outside world (as you would need a webserver to do) you have to set up your image with a port ready to broadcast and receive data.
-Then, when you want to make a container out of it, you have to simply connect the container's port to a port on the host so it can talk to the outside world on the container's behalf.
+We will get deeper into this later, but if you want a container to contact the outside world (as you would need a webserver to do) you have to set up your image with an exposed port ready to broadcast and receive data.
+Then, when you want to make a container out of it, you have to simply map the container's port to a port on the host so the host can talk to the outside world on the container's behalf (since the container is still 'virtual', after all).
 This command pretty much lets your container plug and play.

 `-d` : This command indicates that you want to run your container in a detached state; which means it just runs in the background.
 Keep reading for more information on this ->